First, let me assure you I’m a law-abiding citizen. I don’t jaywalk, trespass or speed (much.) I don’t swear—

-But in my defense, that statue was in the courtyard of a brand-new Seattle building with no occupants and we thought—Jayne Ann Krentz and I—that it would be okay to use the statue as a prop for two quick book videos, one for her (SWEETWATER AND THE WITCH, written as Jayne Castle, out this week!) and one for me (POINT LAST SEEN which is, as you know, available now.)
+But in my defense, that statue was in the courtyard of a brand-new Seattle building with no occupants and we thought—Jayne Ann Krentz and I—that it would be okay to use the statue as a prop for two quick book videos, one for her (SWEETWATER AND THE WITCH, written as Jayne Castle) and one for me (POINT LAST SEEN.)

 Jayne’s motto: What could possibly go wrong?